maniaplanet/documentation/creation/maniascript/general/refcard.md

 </tr>
 </table>

 The other types, known as Classes, are composite types whose name start with a 'C'.
-CSmPlayer, CManialinkLabel, etc...
+CSmPlayer, CMlLabel, etc...

-Maniascript Values
+ManiaScript Values
 =====

 Language constant values are :